Let’s Talk About Spoken English Features

 Silent pauses feel scary:

-A few seconds of quiet while speaking can feel like forever!
+A few seconds of quiet while speaking English can feel like forever!
 Kids worry that everyone is staring at them.

 Talking too casually: